citruspi/citruspi.io/_posts/2013-03-13-running-sentry-for-pennies.md

 However, according to the Documentation, SQLite is _not fully supported_, so you should probably switch to Postgres or MySQL (Amazon RDS, anyone?) at some point.

 I opted to stick with SQLite for now because I just wanted to get it running.
-I\'ll most likely setup AWS RDS in the near future.
+I'll most likely setup AWS RDS in the near future.

 ### Installation

-I\'m going to assume that, by now, you have:
+I'm going to assume that, by now, you have:

 - launched an instance
 - downloaded the key pair